qminer/qtopology/docs/quick_start.md

 Normally, there would be one worker instance per server.
 The steps to create a worker are:

-- create an instance of your coordinator
+- create an instance of your storage
-- initialize the coordinator
+- initialize the storage
-- create an instance of worker object, passing coordinator to it
+- create an instance of worker object, passing storage to it
 - take care of shutdown event for a gracefull

 `````````````````````````````````javascript